bhdouglass/bhdouglass-com/src/content/blog/astro-2-0-release.md

 Astro 2.0 also brings performance improvements to the dev server.
 This includes some investment in improvements for the Hot Module Reloading that Astro supports.

-Under the hood this release of Astro also includes [Vite 4.0](https://vitejs.dev/).
+Under the hood, this release of Astro also includes [Vite 4.0](https://vitejs.dev/).
 This version of Vite includes upstream patches from Astro team members.
 It is awesome to see projects collaborate together like this.